abusayed0206/trakt/GITHUB_ACTIONS_README.md

 3. Select scopes:
    - `repo` (Full control of private repositories)
    - `workflow` (Update GitHub Action workflows)
-4. Copy the token and add it as `CDN_REPO_TOKEN` secret in your main repository
+4. Copy the token and add it as ` PAT_TOKEN` secret in your main repository

 ### 4. Update Repository Names in Workflows